Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

 \subsection{Eigenvector Statistics}

-Despite the popularity of using level statistics as a signature for quantum chaos, the conclusive and defining RMT property of quantum chaotic dynamics is found in the statistics of the dynamics' eigenvectors, which are rigorously defined in a closed form for any arbitrary dimension $\mathcal{D}$~\cite{IZRAILEVFM1987CSEF, KusM1988UEV, HaakeF1990RMEF}.
+Despite the popularity of using level (eigenvalue) statistics as a signature for quantum chaos, the statistics of the dynamics' eigenvectors offer important advantages for identifying the RMT behaviour of quantum chaotic dynamics.
+For example, contrary to the Wigner-Dyson distributions (e.g., Eq.~\eqref{AppEq:WignerDyson}), the statistical distributions for the eigenvector components of a random matrix (see Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CSE}) below) have a rigorously defined, closed-form solution for \emph{arbitrary} dimension $\mathcal{D}$~\cite{IZRAILEVFM1987CSEF, KusM1988UEV, HaakeF1990RMEF}.

 Eigenvectors $\{\ket{\psi_i}_{U}\}$ of a random unitary matrix $U$ are also random (column) matrices, and once they are expanded in a generic-basis $\{\ket{k}\}$, as $\ket{\psi_i}_{U} = \sum_{k=1}^{\mathcal{D}}c_{ik}\ket{k}$ with the constraint $\sum_{k=1}^{\mathcal{D}}|c_{ik}|^2 = 1$, the squared moduli (component populations/probabilities) $\eta = |c_{ik}|^2$ obey a certain distribution depending on the universality class~\cite{IZRAILEVFM1987CSEF,KusM1988UEV,HaakeF1990RMEF}.
 As stated in the main text, the reduced probability densities corresponding to these classes are given as